Skip to content

 • X-Google-Smtp-Source: this shows the email transferring using a Gmail SMTP server.

-• Delivered-To: this details the final recipient of the email.
+• Delivered-To: This confirms the final recipient of the email.

 When is Email Tracing Helpful?